klaudiosinani/singlie/readme.md

 ```

 Also available, along with the `Circular` and `Linear` exposed classes, is the `Node` class, mainly useful for testing
-purposes, since it can be utilized to compare nodes residing in linear & circular linked lists.
+purposes, since it can be utilized to compare nodes residing in linear and circular linked lists.
 The class has a unary
 constructor method, with a `'value'` parameter, corresponding to the data stored in the created instance.

 Additionally, each `Node` instance has the following two public properties: